feliciaiveliz/launch-school/back_end/109/beginner_ruby_videos/notes_3.md

 - On `line 1` we initialize local variable `arr` and set to it reference an Array object with integers `1-10`.
 - On `line 2` we initialize local variable `idx` and set it to reference integer `0`.
-- On `lines 5-9` we invoke the `loop` method invocation with the `do...end` after it defining a block and therefore an inner scope.
+- On `lines 5-9` we invoke the `loop` method invocation and pass in the `do..end` to it as an argument.
+This defines a block and creates an inner scope.
 - On `line 6` we invoke the `puts` method and pass in `arr[idx]` to output the value of each element at the current index.
 - On `line 7` we increment the `idx` variable by `1` after each iteration.
 - On `line 8` we use a `break` statement to exit the loop when the integer that `idx` is referencing is equal to the size of the array. `arr.size` returns an integer that represents how many elements are in this array and this is what is being compared to the object `idx` is referencing.